-- The Child Protection and Safeguarding Policy including the Child-on-child Abuse and procedures. - The Staff Code of Conduct - Online Safety Policy - Social Networking and Social Media Policy - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2023). - The Positive Behaviour Policy. - The Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting CPOMS training - Health and Safety Policy Ensure records are kept on all inductions
+- The Child Protection and Safeguarding Policy including the Child-on-child Abuse and procedures. - The Staff Code of Conduct - Online Safety Policy - Social Networking and Social Media Policy - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2024). - The Positive Behaviour Policy. - The Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education. - Appropriate child protection and safeguarding training, including online safety training.

+- Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting CPOMS training - Health and Safety Policy Ensure records are kept on all inductions

 Following induction, Tonacliffe Primary School recognises the need to ensure continual, effective training to staff and other stakeholders.
-We will:-
+We will ensure:-

-- ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years - At least one member of staff and one governor will attend Safer Recruitment Training - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the DSL and that is particularly relevant to the context and needs of the setting - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.
+- ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually. - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates. - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided. - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis. - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years. - That at least one person on any recruitment panel has undertaken safer recruitment training. - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the SLT/DSL and that is particularly relevant to the context and needs of the setting. - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s. - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school. - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.